 A quality of raw authenticity—an “unslickness,” as it’s been described—runs through all of Markus’s portraits, whether his subject is a celebrity actor (Meryl Streep), a world-famous musician (John Mellencamp), a prizewinning author (Cormac McCarthy), an international supermodel (Christy Turlington), or just ordinary folk.
 He enjoys cultivating a collaborative bond with the people he shoots, a relationship built on mutual trust and respect.
 In his photographs, there is a subtle tug-of-war between what is revealed and what is withheld.
 Says Markus: “I have entered into an unspoken, unwritten, and generally inscrutable pact with the people I have photographed and lived among: If I promise not to tell all I know about them, they will do the same for me.”

-Another subject that has long captivated Markus is the sport of boxing.
-He has photographed world-champions—Mike Tyson, for example—but most of his boxing portraits pay homage to lesser-known aspirants struggling at the periphery of the sport, in far-flung places like Dublin, Mexico City, and Havana.
+Another subject that had long captivated Markus is the sport of boxing.
+He photographed world-champions—Mike Tyson, for example—but most of his boxing portraits pay homage to lesser-known aspirants struggling at the periphery of the sport, in far-flung places like Dublin, Mexico City, and Havana.
 “I see in a boxer’s body an ideal of maleness, a body both glorified by severe conditioning and humbled by punishment,” Markus has written.
 “Their bodies are truly their instruments, no more muscle than necessary, no less, either.
 Stripped, vulnerable, they show their greatness.”

-Markus has also enjoyed a distinguished career as one of the world’s preeminent fashion photographers.
-His fashion work has graced the covers and pages of such magazines as Vogue, GQ, Vanity Fair, Esquire, Elle, and Harper’s Bazaar, and he has traveled the world shooting for clients that include Armani, Ralph Lauren, Calvin Klein, Banana Republic, and Liz Claiborne.
+Markus also enjoyed a distinguished career as one of the world’s preeminent fashion photographers.
+His fashion work has graced the covers and pages of such magazines as Vogue, GQ, Vanity Fair, Esquire, Elle, and Harper’s Bazaar, and he traveled the world shooting for clients that include Armani, Ralph Lauren, Calvin Klein, Banana Republic, and Liz Claiborne.
 Reviewers have praised the steady grace and understated sensuality of his fashion photographs, noting his sense of “style and wit.”
 With Markus behind the camera, wrote one observer, “models are people and not just mannequins, and they contribute their personality to the work.”

-Markus attributes the success of his multi-faceted career to relentless hard work, but also to a willingness always to remain open to unexpected opportunities.
+Markus attributed the success of his multi-faceted career to relentless hard work, but also to a willingness always to remain open to unexpected opportunities.
 “I think the really valuable experiences are the ones that come out of nowhere while you’re plodding along on a journey,” he says.
 “But persistence is valuable, too.
 I always worked hard, always showed up.
 Sweat is part of the equation.”